illiliti/eiwd/src/iwd.ap.rst

    * - Channel
      - Channel number

        Optional channel number for the access point to operate on.
-Only the 2.4GHz-band channels are currently allowed.
+If omitted the channel will be chosen automatically.
+Channels greater than or equal to 36 will select the 5GHz band for the AP to operate on.

+       Note: Due to regulatory requirements the linux kernel does not allow or strictly limits 5GHz use in AP mode while in world roaming.
+These frequencies become available once the country is set, either via IWD's main.conf option ``[General].Country`` (see ``man iwd.config``) or externally (e.g. iw reg set <CC>).
+If you are having trouble using 5GHz ensure the country is set, and that the desired frequency/channel is unrestricted.

 Network Authentication Settings
 -------------------------------